cloudmesh/cloudmesh-cc/MANUAL.md

 ### Create tar archive file

+Before uploading a tar archive file, we must first create it using the previous example yaml and scripts that we copied.

 ```bash
 tar -C /tmp/workflow -cf workflow.tar .
 ```

 ### Option 1: Upload via `curl`

+We can upload the archive file by using the `curl` terminal command as follows:

 ```bash
 curl -X 'POST' \